 The briefs should not simply reiterate the arguments made by the appellant in the Delaware Courts, but develop novel legal and policy arguments regarding the decision to appoint a custodian and to direct the sale of the corporation under Delaware General Corporate Law §226.
 Students are not limited to the lines of argument raised in the case materials.

 Essays should be written double spaced in Times New Roman, 12-point font.
 Margins should be 1-inch on all sides.
 Citations should be done in accordance with Bluebook rules.
-All submissions shall become the property of the competition and Philip R. Shawe and may be published on the internet.
+All submissions shall become the property of the competition and Philip R. Shawe and may be published.

 Contestants may not contact or discuss the case or the legal issues it raises with the parties, their counsel, the court, or any other person connection to the case.

-The Philip Shawe Scholarships will be awarded after the oral competition.
+The Philip R. Shawe Scholarships will be awarded after the oral competition.